MPRAhub/MPRAbase/README.md

 Before proceeding with the installation, please ensure that you have fulfilled making the following accounts:

--[] [GitHub](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home): required to create & add their public ssh key.
+-[GitHub](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home): required to create & add their public ssh key.

--[] [Synapse](https://www.synapse.org/): required to complete certification and email <> to request addition to the project.
+-[Synapse](https://www.synapse.org/): required to complete certification and email <> to request addition to the project.

--[] [Docker](https://www.docker.com/): (optionally) required to have a Docker account, which will enable them to pull the MPRAbase Docker image from the Synapse registry.
+-[Docker](https://www.docker.com/): (optionally) required to have a Docker account, which will enable them to pull the MPRAbase Docker image from the Synapse registry.

--[] [Singularity](https://cloud.sylabs.io/?_gl=1*zlt1gk*_ga*MTU1Mzg2OTQxNy4xNjg0MTkxMzM5*_ga_X710KLJKK6*MTY4NDE5MTMzOS4xLjEuMTY4NDE5MTM0Ni4wLjAuMA..&_ga=2.118074254.606116961.1684191339-1553869417.1684191339): (optionally) required to have a Synapse account if they are operating on a high performance compute cluster without root access.
+-[Singularity](https://cloud.sylabs.io/?_gl=1*zlt1gk*_ga*MTU1Mzg2OTQxNy4xNjg0MTkxMzM5*_ga_X710KLJKK6*MTY4NDE5MTMzOS4xLjEuMTY4NDE5MTM0Ni4wLjAuMA..&_ga=2.118074254.606116961.1684191339-1553869417.1684191339): (optionally) required to have a Synapse account if they are operating on a high performance compute cluster without root access.

 For more information, please review our onboarding documentation for a smooth installation ([link here](https://docs.google.com/document/d/1d23PDeozSP36U-4aWNFhE1knIbZ2HUiWTan9AsKQ-KY/edit?usp=sharing)).

 # Installation

-Once you've completed the prerequiste accounts, please clone MPRAbase in a location that permits you to download.
+Once you've completed the prerequiste accounts, please clone the MPRAorg-LibrarySuite repository:

 **TODO**: Add estimated file cache size